Meeting minutes and resources

 • Request made for minutes to be circulated post meeting.

-• IWC noted there was not an appointed note taking the room requested participants permission to record and transcribe the meeting in teams for the purpose of preparing notes/minutes.
+• IWC noted there was not an appointed note taker the room requested participants permission to record and transcribe the meeting in teams for the purpose of preparing notes/minutes.

 All attendees agreed – Transcript is annexed to these minutes.